Tummy Tuck: A RealSelf Urban Glossary

 After my drain comes out I can wear a Spanx-type girdle. - Jessesgirl1977

-Tummy tucks typically leave a scar that runs from one hip to the other, just below the public bone.
+Tummy tucks typically leave a scar that runs from one hip to the other, just below the pubic bone.
 Usually, the scar is low enough that it won't show in a bathing suit.

 Do I really need a fleur-de-lys TT, or will I have almost the same results with a regular hip-to-hip incision? - bluestar